Google Earth Placemark File

-NOTE: You can open a KMZ file in Google Maps by saving the KMZ file to an online location and then typing the URL in the Google Maps search box.
-For example, if your file is hosted at http://mywebsite.com/myfile.kmz, type the URL in the search box and it will be displayed in Google Maps.
+You can also open a KMZ file in Google Maps by saving the KMZ file to an online location and then typing the URL in the Google Maps search box.
+For example, if your file is hosted at http://mywebsite.com/myfile.kmz, type the URL in the search box, and Google Maps will display it.